Overview

 Regular blood tests

-After that, we will monitor you and take blood tests every 3 to 6 months.
+We take blood tests 1 month after starting entecavir.
+After that, we'll monitor you and take blood tests every 3 to 6 months.

 Tests include: